Find a CareOne Near Me

 • Increased independence: The primary goal of post-acute care is to help patients become more self-sufficient.
 By providing tailored therapies and support during the recovery process, patients can regain their functional abilities and confidence in caring for themselves.

-• Access to specialized professionals: Post-acute care facilities offer patients access to skilled nurses, therapists, doctors and other professionals who specialize in their specific needs.
-These professionals provide expert care and guidance to ensure that patients receive the most appropriate and effective treatments during their recovery.
+• Access to specialized professionals: Post-acute care facilities offer patients access to skilled nurses, therapists, doctors, and other professionals who specialize in their specific needs.
+These professionals provide expert care and guidance to ensure patients receive the most appropriate and effective treatments during their recovery.

-• Prevention of complications: One of the primary goals of post-acute care is to prevent additional hospitalizations or major complications that could be life-threatening.
-By closely monitoring patients and providing ongoing medical support, post-acute care facilities can help to identify and address potential issues early, reducing the risk of more serious problems arising later on.
+• Prevention of complications: Post-acute care facilities aim to prevent further hospitalizations or life-threatening complications by closely monitoring patients and providing ongoing medical support.
+Through early identification and timely intervention, potential issues can be addressed, reducing the likelihood of more serious problems arising in the future.

-• Tailored care plans: Post-acute care facilities often develop individualized care plans for each patient, taking into account their unique needs and recovery goals.
-This customized approach ensures that patients receive the most appropriate and effective therapies and interventions, leading to better outcomes and a smoother recovery process.
+Tailored care plans: Post-acute care facilities often develop individualized care plans for each patient.
+Because they receive the most effective interventions for their unique needs, patients experience better outcomes and a smoother recovery process.

-• Integration with broader healthcare systems: Post-acute care is increasingly being integrated into broader healthcare systems, with new business models and partnerships emerging to enhance the coordination and delivery of care.
+• Integration with broader healthcare systems: Post-acute care is increasingly becoming integrated into broader healthcare systems.
+New business models and partnerships are emerging to enhance the coordination and delivery of care.

 Choosing the right facility

-When you or your loved one need to find a post-acute care facility after hospital discharge, you don’t have a lot of time to decide.
+When you need to find a post-acute care facility after hospital discharge, time is of the essence.
 Before you make your choice, consider the following factors:

-• Location: Consider the facility’s location, as it can impact your access to necessary resources and support, as well as overall convenience.
+• Location: Consider the convenience of the facility’s location, as it can impact your access to necessary resources and support.

-• Services offered: Ensure the facility offers the specific post-acute care services you require for your recovery and functioning, as well as any additional services, such as comfort care or end-of-life care if needed.
+• Services offered: Check for the specific post-acute care services you require for your recovery and functioning.

-• Quality measures: Research the quality measures related to the facility, which may include aspects, such as clinical capabilities and outcomes.
-This information can provide insight into the overall quality of care provided.
+• Quality measures: Research the quality measures related to the facility, including aspects such as clinical capabilities and outcomes.

-• Discharge planning and information transfer: Check if the facility adheres to the requirements for the transfer of necessary medical information to the receiving facility or appropriate post-acute care provider, to ensure a smooth transition and continuity of care.
+• Discharge planning and information transfer: Ensure the facility adheres to the requirements for transferring necessary medical information to ensure continuity of care.

 Paying for care at a facility